cowbox13/spot/api-keys-edits.md

 # API keys
-This page is supposed to help you    setup your access to the Data Science API In order to interact with the Data Science API, you'll need to  use API Key to identify yourself.
+Set up your access with the Data Science API.

-Simply set the Y-Api-Key request header value  to your api key to start using API.
+To interact with the Data Science API, you need to use API key to identify yourself.

 ## Create API Keys